djtulan/nunchuk64/supported_controllers/README.md

 ### Joystick Swapping
 A long press on the button changes the ports.
 Port 1 becomes 2 and Port 2 becomes 1.
 Another long press, changes them back.
+It is indicated by a two times flash or one time flash.

 ## NES Classic Mini Clone
 Wireless Controller for Nintendo NES Mini Classic Edition.